Stephen Johnson Field: Early life and education

 Born in Haddam, Connecticut, he was the sixth of the nine children of David Dudley Field I, a Congregationalist minister, and his wife Submit Dickinson, a teacher.
 His family produced three other children of major prominence in 19th century America: David Dudley Field II the prominent attorney, Cyrus Field, the millionaire investor and creator of the Atlantic Cable, and Rev. Henry Martyn Field, a prominent clergyman and travel writer.
 He grew up in Stockbridge, Massachusetts, and went to Turkey at thirteen with his sister Emilia and her missionary husband, Rev. Josiah Brewer.
 He received a B.A. from Williams College, Williamstown, Massachusetts, in 1837.
-While attending Williams College he was one of the original Founders of Delta Upsilon fraternity.
+While attending Williams College he was one of the original Founders of the Delta Upsilon fraternity.
 After reading law in Albany with Harmanus Bleecker and New York City with his brother David, Stephen was admitted to the bar.
 He practiced law with David until 1848, when he went to California during the Gold Rush.

 Field was an uncle of future Associate Justice David Josiah Brewer.
 Other notable relatives include Paul Stephen Field and legal scholar Anne Field.